Monte Carlo Throughput Estimation in Dynamic LEO Satellite Networks: Architecture, Limitations, and Opportunities in LSN Throughput Estimation

+To compute the maximum throughput, the \sn can be modeled as a flow network, where the problem reduces to finding a flow from a source vertex \( v_s \in \mathcal{V} \) to a sink vertex \( v_t \in \mathcal{V} \) that maximizes the flow value \cite{ford1956maximal}, i.e., the classic maximum flow (MF) problem in network flow theory.
+In practice, however, we often encounter scenarios with multiple sources and sinks.
+While this problem can be addressed by introducing a super source (connected to all original sources) and a super sink (connected to all original sinks) \cite{cormen2022introduction}, such an approach may lead to \textit{infinite flow} as the sources and sinks are overlapped.
+Consequently, a more accurate and general formulation is to model the problem as a multi-commodity flow (MCF) problem, which explicitly accounts for the distinct flow requirements and interactions among multiple commodities.

-\textbf{Scenario 2: Many-to-many throughput solving based on Multi-Commodities Flow Network.} The multi-commodity flow problem (MCFP) is a network flow problem with multiple commodities (flow demands) between different source and sink nodes.
-This problem additionally defined $K_i(v_s^i,v_t^i,d^i) \in \{ K_1,K_2,\cdots,K_k\}$ as commodity that from source $v_s^i$ to sink $v_t^i$ with demands $d_i$.
-Different from the single commodity problem, MCFP define the $f_i(u,v)$ as the fraction of flow $i$ along edge $(u,v)$, where $f_i(u,v) \in [0,1]$.
-Thus, the maximum flow problem can be reformulated as:
+\textbf{Scenario 2: Many-to-many maximum throughput solving based on multi-Commodities Flow Network.} The Multi-Commodity Flow (MCF) problem extends classical network flow theory by modeling K distinct flow commodities $(K \geq 2)$, where each commodity $k \in {1,\cdots,K}$ maintains its own source-sink pair $(s_k,t_k)$ and demand $d_k$, subject to shared edge capacity constraints.
+The problem also defines $K_i(v_s^i,v_t^i,d^i) \in \{ K_1,K_2,\cdots,K_k\}$ to represent the commodity flowing from source node $v_{src}^i$ to destination node $v_{dst}^i$ with demand $d_i$.
+This effectively isolates interference between commodity flows, thus avoiding the occurrence of infinite flows caused by sources-sinks overlapping.
+Unlike the single-commodity flow problem, MCF problem defines $f_i(u,v)$ as the proportion of flow $i$ along edge $(u,v)$, where $f_i(u,v) \in [0,1]$.
+Therefore, the maximum flow problem can be formulated as: